DerekCresswell/GameDesign11/3 Top Down Arcade/3 Health.md

 }
 ```

-For now we won't have our enemy shoot, they will just try to ram you.
+For now, we won't have our enemy shoot, they will just try to ram you.
 Because of this we want to use `OnCollisionEnter2D` on the player (as the enemy is **not** a trigger).\
 We also will want to make and place a new "EnemyTag" onto the enemy prefab.

-It's recomended that you remove the `Debug.Log`s from these two scripts as the player of the game cannot see the console.
+It's recommended that you remove the `Debug.Log`s from these two scripts as the player of the game cannot see the console.
 At least once you export the game.
 They are just fine now while we are working.\
 Later we will create a heads up display to show things like health.

 ### Dealing More Than One Damage

 With the current script we've written the character is only dealt one damage at a time.
 This is fine and works but what if we want to have an enemy that deals more damage?\
-We won't get into too much detail here as we want to encourage you to try and figure this out on your own.
-Though we will describe the idea behind it.
+We won't get into too much detail here as we want to encourage you to try to figure this out on your own, though we will describe the idea behind it.

 To start, look at how we get a reference to the object we collided with.
 We can do more than that, in fact we can access a script we've put on that object and then use variables from them.
 It would look similar to this :